 How To Keep Your Bread FreshApril 1, 2010 | This post is in: Bread |

 How do you know you have a problem keeping your bread fresh?
-If one week after buying it, your bread can double up as a Frisbee (and a green one at that!)…then this blog is definitely for you!
+If one week after buying it, your bread can double up as a Frisbee (and a green one at that!)…then this article on how to keep your bread fresh is definitely for you!